 We all know the legend: If the groundhog sees his shadow, there will be six more weeks of winter.
 If he doesn't, there will be an early spring.

-3. While wild groundhogs typically only live 6-8 years, there has been only one Punxsutawney Phil.
+5. While wild groundhogs typically only live 6-8 years, there has been only one Punxsutawney Phil.
 The Groundhog Club claims Phil gets his immortality from drinking "groundhog punch".
-He takes one sip every summer at the annual Punxsutawney, Pa., Groundhog Picnic, which gives him seven more years of life.
+He takes one sip every summer at the annual Punxsutawney Groundhog Picnic, which gives him seven more years of life.
 It's like the groundhog Fountain of Youth.

-11. During Prohibition, Phil was in dire need of some of his special punch.
+14. During Prohibition, Punxsutawney Phil was in dire need of some of his special punch.
 He got so cranky that he threatened the town of Punxsutawney with 60 weeks of winter unless they gave him a drink.

-12. Phil's burrow might look small on the surface, but groundhog burrows can have up to 50 feet of tunnels and be up to five feet deep with multiple exits to escape predators.
-Groundhogs can also climb trees or swim if they need to.
+15. Phil's burrow might look small on the surface, but groundhog burrows can have up to 50 feet of tunnels and be up to five feet deep with multiple exits to escape predators.
+Groundhogs can move up to 700 pounds of dirt digging one burrow.